GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

     chmod +x ./aws-iam-authenticator
     ```

-3. Move `aws-iam-authenticator` to an appropriate `bin` directory and add to your `PATH`, if necessary.
+3. Move `aws352-iam-authenticator` to an appropriate `bin` directory and add to your `PATH`, if necessary.

     ```bash
     cp ./aws-iam-authenticator $HOME/bin/aws-iam-authenticator && export PATH=$HOME/bin:$PATH